JonesSagabaen/FluxusApp/README.md

 Output is to be printed to the console.

 ## Tests
-Unit tests available in `src/FindNameInFilesTest.java`.
-Executable in the command-line from the root of the project:
+Test class, `FindNameInFilesTests.java`, executable in the command-line from the root of the project.
 ```
 > javac --class-path lib/junit-jupiter-api-5.8.1.jar:lib/apiguardian-api-1.1.2.jar --source-path src/ src/FindNameInFilesTest.java
 > java -jar lib/junit-platform-console-standalone-1.10.2.jar --class-path src/ --scan-classpath